-On-line Discussion: I will be asking you to participate in an on-line discussion forum in which you respond-both to me and to your classmates-to questions I raise about the various texts.
-The computer will keep track of your participation, and 5% of your grade will reflect your performance.
+On-line Discussion: I will also be asking you to participate in an on-line discussion forum in which you respond-both to me and to your classmates-to questions I raise about the various texts.
+The computer will keep track of your participation and provide you with points that will contribute to your participation grade for the course.
 SLO 1, SLO 2